 I’ve got some repeats here.
 Minted has great fabrics for kids, except they are on the high end of what I like to spend.
 I also like Spoonflower for kids fabric.

 The biggest disadvantage to buying fabric online is that you can’t see if with your own eyes before you buy.
 Or can you?

 Tip 1 – Get samples.
 If it’s a large project, for me that means drapes, I will order samples.
-Samples are easy to get AND it can be really helpful to see the fabric in our room first.
-The reason that I do this with drapes is that I don’t like to replace them for many years, so I want to be sure I like the fabric in my room.
+Samples are easy to get AND it can be really helpful to see the fabric in the room first.
+The reason that I do this with drapery fabric is that I don’t like to replace them for many years, so I want to be sure I like the fabric in my room.
 For throw pillows I’m more willing to gamble and skip the sample.
 These can be replaced more frequently.

 Tip 2 – Choose the Right Fabric Type.
-Theres more to fabric than just the way it looks.
+There’s more to fabric than just the way it looks.
 You might find a pattern that you can’t live without but the fabric is too light weight for drapes.
 Here’s a basic guide for home decor projects (which is what I make).

 - For Pillows – I make sure the fabric is washable because I always have to wash pillow covers.

 Tip 3 – Comparison shop with Exact Match Phrase.
 When you find a fabric you like, use the descriptor and search for just that in google.
 For example, “large blue buffalo check fabric”.
 You can see everyone that carries it with the price per yard.